joswayski/kontext/services/shared/README.md

 This crate is shared between all services on the backend (as of now this is just the API).

-It has a Kafka, MySQL, and QDrant client as well as shared utils.
+It has a Kafka and Postgres client as well as shared utils.